The Life Cycle of an Entity Bean

 This section identifies the points at which the container calls each of the methods described in the EntityBean interface as well as the find methods and the select and home methods.
 Bean instances must implement the EntityBean interface, which means that invocations of the callback methods are invocations on the bean instance itself.

 At each stage of the entity bean’s life cycle, the bean container provides varying levels of access.
 For example, the EntityContext.getPrimaryKey( ) method will not work if it is invoked in the ejbCreate( ) method, but it does work when called in the ejbPostCreate( ) method.
-Other EJBContext methods ...
+Other EJBContext methods have ...

 Get Enterprise JavaBeans, Fourth Edition now with the O’Reilly learning platform.